endlos99/xdt99/doc/MANUAL.md

 we must copy all `XORG` segments during runtime, e.g., using the code template shown before.

-The `SAVE` directive limits the memory range to output and directly controls the resulting files for the image `-i` and binary `-b` output.
+The `SAVE` directive limits the memory range to output and controls the resulting files for the image `-i` and binary `-b` output.
 For those formats, each `SAVE` directive will yield one file, containing only code in the memory range specified.

           save >6000,>7000   ; generate single image for >6000->6fff